harishkumarforeverr/React.js-Interview-Question/readme.md

 1. what is the storage of Browser for the React.js
+   5mb
 2. how u can convert a given component into a library and how long u will take ??
+     1st we will write npm init and then we will have package.json and and all our code which we wrote 2nd npm publish then our code willl be publish and then we can use that librray in our code ( npm publish before that we need to auth with npm website as a github)

 3. what is libarary and framework
 4. what u will do to change the theme of complete application and
 5. how u define a component that u want to use for multiple Project
 6. how u will use a componenet that act as nodule_modules (just as a dependency)
 7. diffence between the redux and redux toolkit and
-8. what is the version of redux and react-redux and toolkit
+8. what is the version of redux and react-redux and toolkit redux-tookit=>4.2.0 redux ===> 1.8.2 react-redux ==>8.0.2
 9. how can u pass the redux state of the parent project to the iframe
 10. what is ref
 11. what is logermiddleuse thunk